alexvkahan/Instacart_Data_Analysis_Project/README.md

 [Product_Count_Order.sql](https://github.com/alexvkahan/sql-club/blob/main/Product_Count_Order.sql) - Script for analysis of order products table, looking at popular items, orders by customers & products, etc.

 [Departments_Aisle_Analysis.sql](https://github.com/alexvkahan/sql-club/blob/main/Departments_Aisle_Analysis.sql) - Script for analysis of products, looking at departments and aisles, popular items, order totals, etc.

-Data Loading Process:

-To load the project data into our Autonomous Data Warehouse, we used the the Data Loading Tool from the SQL Workshop Utility in APEX.
-APEX is a free low code development tool provided with the Oracle database and is preinstalled and configured for use in the Autonomous Database.
-The steps for loading the data files into the database can be found here: [https://blogs.oracle.com/apex/post/load-data-into-existing-tables-with-apex-191](url)